TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-billing-pricing.md

 # Pricing in Azure Cosmos DB

 Azure Cosmos DB resources are charged based on the storage consumed(GB) and the throughput provisioned(RU/s) for a container.
 Each container with provisioned throughput is billed on an hourly basis for the throughput provisioned in increments of 100 RU/second.
-To learn more about pricing in Azure Cosmos DB, see the following documentation:
+To learn more about pricing in Azure Cosmos DB, see the following documentation:-

 ## **Recommended documents**